There is a stark difference between startups and business.

 The sheen they had lost after the arrival of startups is back.

-(note: I will stay apolitical by not dragging Trump into the debate J. He is Mr. President.
+(note: I will stay apolitical by not dragging Trump into the debate.
+He is Mr. President.
 First time in my life I do not envy the yanks.
-Our politicians seriously have someone to look up…Opps I mean down to)
+Our politicians seriously have someone to look up…Oops I mean down to)

 Startups are jazzy.
 They are cool.
-They are the ”in thing”.
-The “Hot” thing.
-The one with the oomph factor but they are also risky.
+They are the ”in thing”- The new kid on the block who has all the best toys.

 I can write this with confidence as I am a trained software engineer who discovered his real forte by working in my startup.